Rolakamin/E-Commerce-Data-Analysis/README.md

 WHERE CustomerID IS NULL;
 ```

-**Results**

-- Initial Row Count: 541,909
-- Row Count After Removing Duplicates: 531,223
-- Duplicate Rows Removed: 10,686
+**Result:**
 - Missing CustomerID Count (After Removing Duplicates): 134,542

 **Interpretation:**

 134,542 rows had missing CustomerID values.
 This could be due to transactions where customers did not provide an ID, incomplete records, or data entry errors.

-To ensure accurate customer-based analysis, these missing values were replaced with 'Unknown' using the following update query:
+To ensure accurate customer-based analysis, these missing values were replaced with 'Unknown' using the following query:

 ```sql
 UPDATE Ecommerce